jadonk/bonescript/README.md

 ./dtc.sh
 ````

-Please note that this version of bonescript does __not__ work with Angstrom distribution.
+Please note that octalbonescript __does not__ work with Angstrom distribution.
 We recommend that you upgrade your beaglebone to Debian by following link given below.

 [http://beagleboard.org/getting-started#update](http://beagleboard.org/getting-started#update)